Upward-Spiral-Science/the-vat/Draft/to-do.md

 1. What is Pamk doing differnetly from kmeans?
 2. how they identify synapses for sure?
 3. What are the 'synapsin' values?
+4. throw out outliers e.g. synapses that aren't synapses and get rid of dapuli and tubuluar?

 # To do list